 Reclassification out of the AFS category includes the previously held equity interest in Chow Fun Holdings which was increased to 80.55% in 2011 (see Note 11).

-11. Business Combinations, Acquisition of Non-controlling Interests, Incorporation of New Subsidiaries and Interest in and Advances to a Joint Venture
+11. Business Combinations, Acquisition of Non-controlling Interests, Incorporation of New Subsidiaries and Interests in and Advances to Joint Ventures